mattcoldwater/Video-ReID/README.md

 ### Similarity score
 `--simi ` to enable similarity mode
 `--path test_imgs`: For calculating similarity score of tracklets, set args.path as the path of all tracklets, the path structure should be like ./identity_xx/tracklet_xx/xxx.png
-`-d mars` and `--save-dir log/resnet50tp_mars` and `--arch resnet50tp` should be consistent: it means you used mars datasets to train resnet50tp model
 The result will be saved in `result.csv`

 ### Performance of the paper